Meet the Team

 Artistic Director

 In 1995 Tom started juggling and still likes it.
-Since beginning his circus journey with Arena Street Theatre and Warehouse Circus, Tom has graduated NICA, formed a few companies, travelled the country and the world with Solid State Circus, CircaNICA and Circus Oz, and coached for Westside, Oz, Warehouse, the Sandflies and the Fruit Flies.
+Since beginning his circus journey with Arena Street Theatre and Warehouse Circus, Tom has graduated NICA; formed a few companies, made and toured shows – one of which won a couple of awards; travelled the country and the world with Solid State Circus, Highwire Events, CircaNICA and Circus Oz, and has coached for Circuses Nexus, Oz, Warehouse, Sandfly, Asking for Trouble, and as a guest coach at Circus festivals and schools and of course, Warehouse Circus.

 Ashley